cwrc/CWRC-WriterBase/README.md

 [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter)

-and also look at our [development docs](https://github.com/jchartrand/CWRC-Writer-Dev-Docs])
+Also look at our [development docs](https://github.com/jchartrand/CWRC-Writer-Dev-Docs]).

 ## Layout

+The layout of the CWRC-Writer can be modified from a configuration file.
-See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/layout-config.js] for an example of module initialization and layout. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the layout config file into the CWRC-WriterBase.
+See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/layout-config.js] for an example of initialization and layout. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the layout config file into the CWRC-WriterBase.
 The following API section talks more about configuration.

 ## API

 ### Constructor

 The CWRC-WriterBase exports a single constructor function that takes one argument, a configuration object.
-An example showing invocation of the constructor is available [here](https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js).

-See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/config.js] for an example of a configuration file. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the config file into the CWRC-WriterBase, and what to set on the configuration object.
+See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/config.js] for an example of a base configuration file, and
+[https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] to see the configuration file loaded, extended, and passed into the constructor.

 ### Configuration Object